DreymaR/BigBagKbdTrixPKL/README.md

 More Know-How-To
 ----------------

-* The repo contains executables for the original PKL as well as PKL[eD], and source code for both.
+* This repo contains executables for the original PKL as well as PKL[eD], and source code for both.
-* Most of the layouts are now updated to PKL[eD] format though, so they'd need a little reconstruction for old PKL.
+* The layouts are updated to PKL[eD] format though, so they'd need a little reconstruction for old PKL.
+* The PKL_Settings.ini file holds layout choices.
+The layout.ini files hold layout settings and mappings.

 The files may take a little tweaking to get what you want.
 Remember, there are several parameters:
-* The PKL_Settings.ini file holds layout choices.
-The layout.ini files hold layout settings and mappings.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
-    * These differ notably in the VK_102 key at the lower left, and some of the OEM_ key codes
+    * ISO boards have a `VK_102` key between `Z` and `LShift`, and some OEM_ key codes differ from ANSI ones
-    * I haven't supported JIS (Japanese) etc so far - sorry!
+    * JIS (Japanese) etc are not supported so far - sorry!
 * Colemak vs QWERTY vs what-have-you, obviously.
 Choose wisely!
+* Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
+It's awesome!!!
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
     * Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend
     * Curl(DH) is Colemak/Tarmak specific and for the most part should not affect Extend
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
     * The 'VK' layouts just move the keys of your installed OS layout around, without other changes
     * The [eD] layouts have their own Shift/AltGr mappings specified.
 You may mix types if you want.
-* Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
-It's awesome!!!
 * In PKL_Settings.ini you can use shorthand for KbdType, CurlMod and ErgoMod, or use the layout folder path directly.
 * In the layout folder(s) you've chosen, you may edit the layout.ini files further if required.
-    * Check out that the ISO/ANSI OEM_# key numbers are right for you, or remapped with a VK remap.
-    * Mod remaps, help image specifications, Extend key, key mappings etc are in the layout.ini file.
 See below.
+    * Mod remaps, help image specifications, Extend key, key mappings etc are set in the layout.ini file.
+    * Many layouts use a base layout.
+Most mappings may be there, so the top layout.ini only has to change a few keys.
 * If you need to tweak some Extend mappings, they're now in a separate file usually found in the PKL_eD folder.
-    * For [Scan Codes (SC###)][SCMSDN] and [Virtual Key names (VK##)][VKCAHK] see below.
 * Similarly, there's a PKL_eD file for named literals/powerstrings.
 These are useable by layouts, Extend and dead keys.
+* To learn more about remaps, see the PKL_eD\_eD_Remap.ini file.
+They can even turn Colemak into QWERTY (oh no...!).
 * Help images aren't always available with the right ergo mod and keyboard type, since there are many combos.
 See below.

-Hotkeys found in the PKL settings file:
+**Hotkeys found in the PKL settings file:**
 * Ctrl+Shift+1 – Display/hide help image
 * Ctrl+Shift+2 – Switch layout between the ones specified in the settings file
 * Ctrl+Shift+3 – Suspend PKL; hit again to re-activate (it may be Ctrl+Shift+` instead)
 * Ctrl+Shift+4 – Exit PKL
 * Ctrl+Shift+5 – Refresh PKL, if it gets stuck or something

-Techy tips for PKL:
+**Techy tips for PKL:**
-* Running PKL with other AutoHotkey key mapping scripts may get confusing if there is _hook competition_.
-* In Extend sections, don't use empty mappings; comment these out.
-See my examples for advanced mappings like hotstrings!
+* Look in the various .ini files if you're interested!
+Much is explained there.
+* See my examples in the Extend file for some advanced mappings!
+These may be used in layouts and dead keys too.
 * PKL_eD uses both .ini and source files that may be UTF-8 Unicode encoded.
-* PKL_eD allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only allows them in layouts.
+* PKL_eD allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only allows them in layout entries.
+* Running PKL with other AutoHotkey key mapping scripts may get confusing if there is so-called _hook competition_.

 Layout variants
 ---------------